antistereov/singularity-core/README.md

         app:
           security:
             encryption:
-              # Generate an encryption key that is used to encrypt entries in the database
+              # Generate an encryption key used to encrypt entries in the database
-              # You can create one here: https://generate-random.org/encryption-key-generator and use the Base64 value
+              # Note: You can create one here: https://generate-random.org/encryption-key-generator and use the Base64 value
               secret-key: <your-encryption-key>
             jwt:
               # Your JWT secret
-              # You can generate a secret here: https://jwtsecret.com/generate
+              # Note: You can generate a secret here: https://jwtsecret.com/generate
               secret-key: <your-jwt-secret>
-              # In how many seconds should your JWT expire?
+              # Optional: Expiration time for access tokens in seconds
               expires-in: 900
             rate-limit:
-                # How many requests can a user make in a given time window?
+              # Optional: IP-based limit on requests in a given time window
               ip-limit: 200
-                # How long should the time window be?
+              # Optional: Time window for IP-based rate limiting in minutes
-                ip-time-window-minutes: 1
+              ip-time-window: 1
-                # How many requests can a user make in a given time window?
+              # Optional: User-based limit on requests in a given time window
-                user-limit: 100
+              user-limit: 200
-                # How long should the time window be?
+              # Optional: Time window for user-based rate limiting in minutes
-                user-time-window-minutes: 1
+              user-time-window: 1
             login-attempt-limit:
-                # How many login attempts can a user make in a given time window?
-                email-limit: 15
-                # How long should the time window be?
-                email-time-window-minutes: 15
-                # How many login attempts can a user make in a given time window?
+              # Optional: IP-based limit on login attempts in a given time window
               ip-limit: 10
-                # How long should the time window be?
+              # Optional: Time window for IP-based login attempts in minutes
-                ip-time-window-minutes: 15
+              ip-time-window: 15
             two-factor:
-              # How long should the recovery code be?
+              # Optional: Length of the 2FA recovery code.
+Default is 20 characters.
               recovery-code-length: 20
       ```